DigiSenseiZim/michael.github.io/VISITOR_COUNTER_SETUP.md

 ### Visitor Counter Shows "Loading..."
 Forever
 - Check browser console (F12) for errors
-- Verify Gist ID is correct (no extra spaces)
+- Verify Gist ID is correct (no extra spaces, no quotes)
-- Verify token has `gist` scope
+- Verify token has `gist` scope (classic token only)
 - Check Gist is public (not secret)
+- Verify the Gist file is named exactly `portfolio-data.json`
+- Check if the Gist exists and is accessible at: `https://gist.github.com/YOUR_USERNAME/GIST_ID`
+- Try loading the Gist directly in your browser to ensure it's publicly accessible
+- Check browser network tab (F12 → Network) for failed API requests

 ### Messages Not Saving
 - Check browser console for errors